camunity/intro-to-web-development/hw3/README.md

 The game is very simple.
 The user gets 6 tries to guess a 5 letter word that is pre-defined.
 The game requires the user to click a keyboard and submit their choice, it changes color to show if they guessed any correct letters and if that letter is in the correct place.
 The game continues until the user guesses the right word or runs out of turns.

 [Here is a video explanation of the game and hw](https://us02web.zoom.us/rec/share/LwZzN6me5pOg07ptL6xZ_w4yiVHLqvgVuzdTYGtWSL_WwptCK7xJUAYCmJNi9ec7.KAEJP-ikTe8qbGpi)

+### Requirements

+Your app should at minimum achieve the following:

+- Process user input from clicks on a keypad
+- Visualize that input in another component to view user submissions
+- Change the color of the letters in each user submission to green, yellow, and grey based on if they are in the correct answer

 ### How Should You Approach This Build?